Cleophus Prince Jr.: Arrest

 Prince was arrested on an unrelated theft charge on March 3, 1991, in Birmingham, Alabama, where he was visiting family, then released on bail.
 Birmingham Police East Precinct officer Steven Lampley contacted Prince by phone and told him that there was more bail paperwork that had to be completed.
 He told Prince that if he came to the precinct office, they would not have to send marked police units to his home (Birmingham Police Department Arrest Report 910313853).
 After six hours of telephone conversations, Prince walked into the precinct with his mother and was taken into custody.
 He was extradited to San Diego, where the trial was held.

 Trial

 After viewing physical evidence, a judge ordered Prince to stand trial in March 1992.
 The defense argued unsuccessfully that Prince should be cleared of three murder charges due to lack of evidence.
 Prince was found guilty on July 13, 1993, on all six counts of first-degree murder and 21 other felony charges.
 After later deliberations, the jury rendered a verdict of death, which the judge handed down on November 5, 1993.

-Prince is serving his sentence on death row at San Quentin State Prison.
+Prince is serving his sentence on death row at California State Prison, Sacramento.
 Prince appealed his sentence, claiming that extensive media coverage had created a presumption of guilt in the jury pool, but the Supreme Court of California denied his appeal in 2007.